jalarcon95/Dynamic-README-Generator/README.md

 # Dynamic-README-Generator
-Command-line application that can quickly generates a README file
+Command-line application that can quickly generate a README file